rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill February - June 2019\newline
     *Research internship*

-    The internship took place in Pisa at the Institute of Informatics and Telematics of the Italian National Research Council.
+    During the internship, I actively contributed to a bioinformatics research project for the Institute of Informatics and Telematics at the Italian National Research Council.

 \smallskip